basecamp/kamal-site/docs/configuration/servers.md

 ## [Roles](#roles)

-For more complex deployments (e.g. if you are running job hosts), you can specify roles, and configure each separately (see [Roles](../roles)):
+For more complex deployments (e.g., if you are running job hosts), you can specify roles and configure each separately (see [Roles](../roles)):

 ```yaml
 servers: